knzyrl/Star-Gazers-Project/README.md

      ```
 5. Locate the **Main.java** file and run it
    - The file directory is src/main/java
-   - To run the file: Right click the file and press run
+   - To run the file: Right click the file and press run, or run via command line.
 6. Common issues:
    - Maven not recognized: Ensure Maven is added to your system's PATH.
    - Dependency errors: Run ```mvn clean install``` to resolve missing dependencies.